Bachelor's Degree in Life Sciences

 – 3 ECTS – Objectives:

-- Identification of physical phenomena occurring at interfaces: air/liquid, liquid/liquid, and liquid/solid
+- Highlighting the physical phenomena occurring at interfaces: air/liquid, liquid/liquid, and liquid/solid

-- Characterization of these phenomena and understanding the challenges of formulating dispersed systems in various industries: pharmaceuticals, cosmetics, food processing, plant protection, etc. For three types of systems: emulsions, suspensions, and foams
+- Characterization of these phenomena and understanding the challenges involved in formulating dispersed systems across various industries: pharmaceuticals, cosmetics, food processing, crop protection, etc. For three types of systems: emulsions, suspensions, and foams

 - Raising awareness of the raw materials used in the formulation of cosmetic and pharmaceutical products.